JWanderer73/Wayfinder/README.md

 AI-powered travel planning pipeline.
 Given a destination and preferences, WayFinder fetches real attractions and restaurants from TripAdvisor, ranks them using Gemini, builds a full candidate pool, and hands a structured trip request off to a Google Maps routing stage that turns it into a day-by-day itinerary.

 Built as a UCSD data science project.
-TripAdvisor pipeline by Pranav; clustering and routing by Krish, Jack, and Abhishai.
+TripAdvisor pipeline by Abhishai; clustering and routing by Krish, Jack, and Abhinav.

 ---